 Further information on the Home and Business Battery Scheme can be found on the Northern Territory Government website.

-Further information on Feed-in-Tariffs can be found on the Jacana Energy website and the Department of Industry, Tourism and Trade website.
+Further information on available electricity retailers can be found on the Power and Water Corporation website.